nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-outlook-connector.md

     Please refer to the Nuxeo documentation pages for further information:
     - [Nuxeo Drive]({{page version='' space='client-apps' page='nuxeo-drive'}})
     - [Office Online]({{page version='' space='nxdoc' page='nuxeo-office-online-integration'}})
+- **Add to favorites**: Adds the selected item to your list of favorites.
+- **Add attachment**: Opens an explorer window from where you can choose the document(s) you want to attach to the selected document.
+- **Show Metadata**: Opens an information window about the documents metadata.
+- **Edit Metadata**: Opens a dialog where you can modify the tile and description of the selected document - Hotkey: F2
+- **Replace file**: Opens an explorer window from where you can choose the document you want to replace the selected one with.
+- **Create new version**: Opens a dialog, where you can choose to create a minor or major new version of the selected document.
+- **Show version**: Gives you access to all versions of the selected document, where you can download older versions.
+- **Download files(s)**: Downloads the selected items to your desktop computer.
 - **Send as attachment**: Opens a new message window with the file attached.
 - **Send as link**: Opens a new message window with the link to the document in the email body.
-- **Show version**: Gives you access to all versions of the selected document, where you can download older versions.
-- **Add to favorites**: Adds the selected item to your list of favorites.
+- **Copy & Paste**: Adds documents to the clipboard to be copied later with the Paste option.
+This can also be done via drag & drop by holding the CTRL key while dragging one or multiple documents - Hotkey: CTRL + C, CTRL + V
+- **Cut & Paste**: Adds documents to the clipboard to be moved later with the Paste option.
+This can also be done via drag & drop by dragging one or multiple documents onto a valid target - Hotkey: CTRL + X, CTRL + V
 - **Delete**: Removes the selected item from the Nuxeo repository.
 Alternatively you can click on the delete button ![]({{file name='Delete.png'}} ?w=20) in the menu bar.
-- **Edit Document**: Opens a dialog where you can modify the tile and description of the selected document - Hotkey: F2.
-- **Download files(s)**: Downloads the selected items to your desktop computer.
-- **Replace file**: Opens an explorer window from where you can choose the document you want to replace the selected one with.
-- **Add attachment**: Opens an explorer window from where you can choose the document(s) you want to attach to the selected document.
-- **Create new version**: Opens a dialog, where you can choose to create a minor or major new version of the selected document.

 #### View Emails in Nuxeo Web UI